semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-examples.md

 Semgrep matches the first call without any change to the rule.

-Run Semgrep in the cloned [Semgrep testing repository](https://github.com/semgrep/semgrep-pro-tests).
-Go to `docs/constant_propagation_dangerous_calls` and run the following command:
+To test this in the cloned [Semgrep testing repository](https://github.com/semgrep/semgrep-pro-tests),go to `docs/constant_propagation_dangerous_calls` and run the following command:

 ```sh
 semgrep --config pro.yaml . --pro